LabShengLi/nanome/docs/Usage.md

 ```

-All tools' methlation calling and evaluation results will be output to `outputs` folder by default below.
+All tools' methlation calling and evaluation results will be output to `results` folder by default below.

 ```angular2html
 tree results/TestData-methylation-callings/